BeingTomGreen/IP-User-Location/README.md

 ```

 #### Get country based information
-You can use `->getCountry($ip)` to retrive country level information about an IP address.
+You can use `->getCountry($ip)` to retrieve country level information about an IP address.
 Obviously this is faster than retrieving city level information.

 Example json response: